mviereck/dockerfile-x11docker-lxde-wine/README.md

 See `x11docker --help` for further options.

 # Language
-The default language locale setting is `en_US`.
+The default language locale setting is `en_US.UTF-8`.
 You can change to your desired locale with x11docker options.
+Compare the output of `echo $LANG` on your host computer.
- - Example for german: `--env LANG=de_DE`
+ - Example for german: `--env LANG=de_DE.UTF-8`
- - Example for chinese: `--env LANG=zh_CN`
+ - Example for chinese: `--env LANG=zh_CN.UTF-8`

 # Fonts: chinese, japanese, korean
 To enable chinese, japanese and korean fonts in wine, run `winetricks cjkfonts`.
 You can also use a starter provided on the desktop  for this.